This story first aired on July 8, 2017. It re-aired on Feb. 22, 2020. This web feature has been updated accordingly.

 "The average person walking down the street, they're worried if the Yankees won or the Mets won.
 They're not worried about who the new French president's going to be," Randy says.

 Randy says he spends 20 to 30 hours a week researching world leaders and prospective world leaders.
-That’s how he got signed baseballs from Barack Obama and Donald Trump, long before either had announced their candidacy for president.
-And he never goes anywhere without a bag filled with half-a-dozen baseballs and some pens.
+That’s how he got signed baseballs from Presidents Barack Obama and Donald Trump, long before either had announced their candidacy for president.
+And he never goes anywhere without a bag filled with half a dozen baseballs and some pens.
 He says you never know who you’re going to run into.

 OK, so it’s quite possible that I’ve sat in a restaurant with the former president of an African country I can’t even point out on a map.
 But Randy’s not like me.
 He’s researched all the world leaders.
 There’s no country too small or too far-flung.